-The Royal Historical Society has established a Race, Ethnicity & Equality (REE) Working Group to identify barriers to equality and diversity in the discipline of history, spearhead positive change in the environments in which historians of colour in the UK work, and enhance the wider practice and discipline of History by increasing the presence of racial and ethnic minorities in university-level teaching, research and public engagement.
+In 2018, the Royal Historical Society established a Race, Ethnicity & Equality (REE) Working Group to identify barriers to equality and diversity in the discipline of history, spearhead positive change in the environments in which historians of colour in the UK work, and enhance the wider practice and discipline of History by increasing the presence of racial and ethnic minorities in university-level teaching, research and public engagement.

 The report has sparked considerable public debate, and we are delighted that it has been the subject of meetings and discussions at History departments across the UK.

-If you are interested in hosting an event related to the Report please download the Royal Historical Society’s Race, Ethnicity & Equality event form here.
+If you are interested in hosting an event related to the Report please download the Royal Historical Society’s Race, Ethnicity & Equality event form.

 RHS Race, Ethnicity & Equality Working Group Members: